romanskaskiv/java_02/README.md

-# All functions in Main.java
+# All 4 tasks in Main.java